-- 1. "public" means any person other than an underwriter or a related party, - 2. "underwriter" means (A) any person, including the successful bidder, that agrees pursuant to a written contract with the Town (or with the lead underwriter to form an underwriting syndicate) to participate in the initial sale of the Notes to the public and (B) any person that agrees pursuant to a written contract directly or indirectly with a person described in clause (A) to participate in the initial sale of the Notes to the public (including a member of a selling group or a party to a retail distribution agreement participating in the initial sale of the Notes to the public), and - 3. a purchaser of any of the Notes is a "related party" to an underwriter if the underwriter and the purchaser are subject, directly or indirectly, to (i) at least 50% common ownership of the voting power or the total value of their stock, if both entities are corporations (including direct ownership by one corporation of another), (ii) more than 50% common ownership of their capital interests or profits interests, if both entities are partnerships (including direct ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership of the outstanding stock of the corporation or the capital interests or profit interests of the partnership, as applicable, if one entity is a corporation and the other entity is a partnership (including direct ownership of the applicable stock or interests by one entity of the other).
+- 1. "public" means any person other than an underwriter or a related party, - 2. "underwriter" means (A) any person, including the successful bidder, that agrees pursuant to a written contract with the Town (or with the lead underwriter to form an underwriting syndicate) to participate in the initial sale of the Notes to the public and (B) any person that agrees pursuant to a written contract directly or indirectly with a person described in clause (A) to participate in the initial sale of the Notes to the public group or a party to a third-party distribution agreement participating in the initial sale of the Notes to the public), and - 3. a purchaser of any of the Notes is a "related party" to an underwriter if the underwriter and the purchaser are subject, directly or indirectly, to (i) more than 50% common ownership of the voting power or the total value of their stock, if both entities are corporations (including direct ownership by one corporation of another), (ii) more than 50% common ownership of their capital interests or profits interests, if both entities are partnerships (including direct ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership by one partnership of another), or (iii) more than 50% common ownership of the value of the outstanding stock of the corporation or the capital interests or profit interests of the partnership, as applicable, if one entity is a corporation and the other entity is a partnership (including direct ownership of the applicable stock or interests by one entity of the other).